oliverklee/ext-seminars/Documentation/Introduction/KeyFeatures/Index.rst

 - selector widget to filter the list of events in the list view

-- online registration and unregistration for front-end users, including automatic confirmation e-mail and live update of available seats
+- online registration and unregistration for front-end users, including automatic confirmation email and live update of available seats

 - early bird prices are possible